Emergence: In organization development

+Building on this, Nora Bateson and colleagues have explored the notion of inducing "readyness" for change in social organizations, which they argue involves nourishing flexibility.
+As explained in their paper An essay on ready-ing: Tending the prelude to change: "While linear managing or controlling of the direction of change may appear desirable, tending to how the system becomes ready allows for pathways of possibility previously unimagined."
+Their "Warm Data Labs" are designed to put these ideas into practice.

+In Emergent Strategy, adrienne maree brown defines emergent strategies as "ways for humans to practice complexity and grow the future through relatively simple interactions".

 In technology

 The bulk conductive response of binary (RC) electrical networks with random arrangements, known as the universal dielectric response (UDR), can be seen as emergent properties of such physical systems.
 Such arrangements can be used as simple physical prototypes for deriving mathematical formulae for the emergent responses of complex systems.

 Internet traffic can also exhibit some seemingly emergent properties.
 In the congestion control mechanism, TCP flows can become globally synchronized at bottlenecks, simultaneously increasing and then decreasing throughput in coordination.
 Congestion, widely regarded as a nuisance, is possibly an emergent property of the spreading of bottlenecks across a network in high traffic flows which can be considered as a phase transition.

 Some artificially intelligent (AI) computer applications simulate emergent behavior.
 One example is Boids, which mimics the swarming behavior of birds.

+Some theorists have argued that technological artefacts (structures, devices, tools, and even works of art) consist of components with properties differing from the object itself, and that we can call these properties emergent because they did not exist at the component level.
+They are created for a specific purpose and are therefore subjectively or 'weakly' emergent (see above): someone who doesn't understand the purpose can't use it.
+The artefact is the result of an invention: through a clever combination of components, something new is created with emergent properties and functionalities.
+This invention is often difficult to predict and therefore usually based on a chance discovery.
+An invention based on discovery is often improved through a feedback loop, making it more applicable.
+This, it is argued, is an example of downward causation.
+For example, a hammer is a combination of a head and a handle, each with different properties.
+By cleverly connecting them, the hammer becomes an artifact with new, emergent functionalities.
+Through downward causation, you can improve the head and handle components in such a way that the hammer's functionality increases.